The most complete Ignition Poker review on the Internet

 Anonymous tables are a huge reason the games are loose here

-What anonymous tables decisively eliminate is the software-driven data collection that some experienced players swear by.
+What anonymous tables decisively eliminate is the software-driven data collection and heads-up displays that some experienced players swear by.

 You can’t look up a player’s history with your tracking software because there’s no way to identify players across multiple sessions.